shaysingh818/dendritic/crates/dendritic-metrics/README.md

- # Dendritic K Nearest Neighbors Crate
+ # Dendritic Metrics Crate

- This crate contains functionality for performing K nearest neighbors for classification and regression.
+ This crate contains metrics for measuring loss, accuracy of general ML models available for dendritic.
- Package also contains all distance metrics that can be used across dendritic.
+ Metrics contain loss and activiation functions.

  ## Features
- - **KNN**: KNN regressor and classifier.
+ - **Activations**: Activation functions for non linear data.
- - **Distance**: Module with various distance metrics
+ - **Loss**: Loss functions for measuring accuracy of classifiers/regressors

  ## Disclaimer
  The dendritic project is a toy machine learning library built for learning and research purposes.